Hayling Parish Council is close!

 -

 THE NAME.
-Many people think of Hayling as a Town more than a Parish, so wanted "Town Council", but this can be easily changed once it's formed.
+Many people think of Hayling as a Town more than a Parish, so wanted "Town Council", but this can be easily changed once it's formed (the others can't).

 -

 20 COUNCILLORS.
 That's the recommended size for our population.
 Some have said finding 20 willing candidates would be a challenge, but so long as we can find 8 or more, we'd be able to run, and they can co-opt more members as necessary.
-But fewer could be an issue, and the number CAN'T be changed easily in future without a boundary review.
+But fewer could be an issue, and the number CAN'T BE CHANGED easily in future without a boundary review.
+And if we get less than 21 candidates, we save the high cost of an election.

 -

 WHOLE ISLAND ELECTION.
 This is MUCH simpler than warding, and makes finding good, keen councillors much easier.
-The only downside is that areas such as North Hayling might be outvoted and under represented, but Warding has such big disadvantages, that it's not recommended.
+Some worry that areas such as North Hayling might be outvoted and under represented, but they can be co-opted, and Warding has such big disadvantages, that it's not recommended.

 -